Stone Island (comics): The Harrowers

 The story picks up some time after the events of the first story, with Sara living in a house near the destroyed prison.
 The "otherworlders" have broken into our world despite the incident at Longbarrow and appear to have changed, or at least there are different types of them.
 She is attacked by them, but Harry is protecting her but doesn't get there in time to save Sara's dog.
 Once Harry shows up and kills the last otherworlder.

 Suddenly, they realise the Sheeny has transformed into a creature and is trying to wreck the bio-weapon they brought with them to try and kill the TDI's.
-They gun her down and find out that she is, in fact, a transvestite.
+They gun her down and then examine her body, discovering that "she" was a male transvestite.
 Briggs tells them that most of the damage it can be easily repaired.
 Harry and Walker throw themselves on the horde to slow them down, but Walker is killed and so is Harry.
 They reach the location where they arrived, and use a communicator scavenged of Carmody's remains to call home.
 The base refuse to open the gate because the risk is too great.
 The horde of creatures is getting closer, but Harry emerges from the, now missing an arm, rejoins the group.

 He tells them that the Otherworld was created by extra-dimensional intelligence to try and force the creatures to evolve from their physical form to leave their Universe.
 However, the creatures degenerate instead of evolving and they find a physical way to leave rather than a metaphysical one.
 However, it turns out that human beings can make this evolutionary jump, and Sorrel tells them that he and the other light-beings will destroy all trace of mankind in the Otherworld to hide this fact from the extra-dimensional entities.
 He opens up a portal, but Harry chooses to remain in the Otherworld.
 Sorrel gives Sara a snow globe, to destroy all the creatures in the Universe.
 Sorrel confirms Harry's suspicion that he will have to be killed, to hide all evidence of mankind in the Otherworld, though he goes onto tell him he will probably become a light-being like himself.